When you’re sorting out conflict, make sure you’re solving the right problem.

 - Help the group feel more comfortable with change (your diagnosis of their problem with change is thinly disguised and is getting in the way of other ways to understand what’s holding them back).

-- Decide whether to expand into that market or not (too many problems get stuck because they’re framed as either/or, leaving you with two options and blind to the many other possibilities).
+- Decide whether or not to expand into that market (too many problems get stuck because they’re framed as either/or, leaving you with two options and blind to the many other possibilities).

 - Change his passive-aggressive way of dealing with decisions he doesn’t really like but is too spineless to speak up about (pop-psych diagnoses’ will come around and bite you every time; they’re sidetrackers).